AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-04-learn-to-code.md

 Note: Don't ever pick a single language and refuse to part ways with it.
 Instead, use your favorite language as a way to learn programming fundamentals, algorithms, and data structures.
 That knowledge is transferable and can allow you to later pick up many different languages without formally dedicating time to learning those languages individually.

-## Stop Wasting Money on Courses You'll Never Take
+## Stop Wasting Money on Courses You'll Never Finish

 Udemy, Udacity, Vertabelo Academy, Codeacaemy Pro, et al. What do these things have in common?
 They're predatory online platforms that target beginners who feel overwhelmed or disillusioned working professionals who are looking to make a career change as quickly as possible.
 These platforms are everywhere, but I consider them detrimental to learning how to actually code because they rarely ever provide materials that are of a higher quality than free content that's readily available online.